cyberark/ansible-conjur-collection/CONTRIBUTING.md

 export HFTOKEN="$(docker compose exec conjur_cli conjur hostfactory tokens create ansible/ansible-factory | jq -r '.[0].token')"
 ```

-Once you've done this, you can configure each Ansible node with a Conjur
+Once you've done this, you can configure each Ansible node with a Secrets Manager
 identity by including a section like the example below in your Ansible playbook:

 ```yaml